What are Prism Glasses?

 Are you suffering from headaches, dizziness, and nausea?
 Are your symptoms making it difficult to drive and perform even the smallest of daily tasks?
 These symptoms and others could be a result of a subtle misalignment between the eyes, a condition known as Binocular Vision Dysfunction (BVD).

 Luckily, there is treatment.
-Eye doctors that have been trained to treat BVD can prescribe and create specialized glasses with microprism lenses can address BVD and eliminate your symptoms.
+Eye doctors that have been trained to treat BVD can prescribe and create specialized glasses with microprism lenses that address BVD and eliminate your symptoms.
 In fact, the average vision therapy patient will notice a 50% reduction of symptoms by the end of their first visit with prismatic eyeglasses.

 How Do Prism Glasses Work?